How to Find Financial Assistance for Diabetes: Resources

 - According to the American Diabetes Association, $1 out every $7 spent on health care is directed toward managing the disease.

 - A whopping 18% of the cost of type 2 diabetes goes toward paying for prescription medications alone.

 - The average cost of insulin per person per year was $5,700 in 2016—nearly double the cost in 2012.

 - The estimated cost of diabetes care in terms of lost worker productivity amounts to $90 billion in the US every single year.

 Diabetes help programs to reduce costs

-Everyone living with diabetes deserves access to treatment, no matter their financial situation or ability to pay.
-Take a look at some of the available resources that can help you find financial relief from the cost of managing diabetes.
+Everyone living with diabetes deserves access to treatment, no matter their financial situation or ability to pay for diabetes supplies.
+Take a look at some of the available resources for patient assistance programs that can help you find financial relief from the cost of managing diabetes.